svrakata/SEO-optimization/README.md

         Consider adding key words for the home page title aswell for the other pages
         ```
     * The authors pages have no meaningful titles

+* Description:
+    * Authors and marketplace pages have the same descriptions taken from the home page.

+* Keywords meta tag:
     * Find a way to generate meaningful keywords.
 Should be separated by commas.
 If possible different than the headline.
-    * The author pages ---> fix the titles and the description meta tag
+    * Authors and marketplace pages have abstract, and list of products for keywords.
+Fix the format and the number of keywords.

+Suggestion for author title is the name of the author, maybe field of research.
-    * Suggestion for author description is number of publications, citations, university field of research etc.
+Suggestion for author description is number of publications, citations, university, field of research etc.
-    * the title and the description snippet should differentiate
+Suggestion for marketplace titles
+Suggestion for marketplace descriptions

 * Canonical link element:
     ```html
     <link rel="canonical" href="https://example.com/dresses/green-dresses" />
     ```

 * URLs
     * BioSeek:
         ```
         https://www.bioseek.eu/us/eng/research/search?q=nfkb1